What to Pack for an African Safari

 Many safari camps and lodges now support local community initiatives in and around the wildlife parks, reserves and concession areas.
 If you want to make a positive difference during your time away, ask if you can bring any supplies that will help these projects (usually school supplies, medication or clothing).

-10. Finally, don’t forget your sense of humor, patience and some common sense!
+10. Finally, don’t forget your sense of humour, patience and some common sense!

 A word (or two) of warning:

 It is not advisable to wear any form of clothing that may be construed as “camouflage”.
-By this we mean any form of brown/green “combat” style coloring.
-Even if it is the latest fashion statement – and even if it is your 14 year old wearing it – and even if it is just a cap.
-Many African authorities have a disproportionate phobia about such garments and this could conceivably result in you being questioned or harassed by the police.
+By this, we mean any form of brown/green “combat” style colouring.
+Even if it is the latest fashion statement – and even if it is your 14-year-old wearing it – and even if it is just a cap.
+Many African authorities have a disproportionate phobia about such garments, and this could conceivably result in you being questioned or harassed by the police.
 It has the potential to cause you grief, so don’t do it.